pynashorg/pynashorg.github.com/_posts/2013-02-14-modify-logger.md

 	Halp adding stuff
 	>>>

-Notice we subclass from logging.getLoggerClass() as this will return the most recently modified instance of Logger -- otherwise the base Logger class; that's important if you want to allow other libraries or the framework, you may be using, to also modify it's behavior.
+Notice we subclass from logging.getLoggerClass() as this will return the most recently modified instance of Logger -- otherwise the base Logger class; that's important if you want to allow other libraries or the framework you may be using, to also modify it's behavior.

 I'll let this be a teaser.
 Next post will be a tutorial type post on the logging module in Python -- to warm you up a bit to the concept, posts afterwards will hack up logging in ever useful ways.